 The Boxelder Trail would start at historical Strauss Cabin and travel north to Prospect Road.
 The trail is not planned to be constructed until after 2015.

 The Canal Trail is located along the Pleasant Valley and Lake Canal will start near Harmony Road and will connect with the Spring Creek Trail near Taft Hill Road.
 Trail right-of-way is needed in the area of Taft Hill Road.
 The 2.25 mile long segment has a section completed just south of Horsetooth Road.
-The construction of the trail is not planned until after 2015.
+The construction of the trail north of Horsetooth Road is not planned until after 2015.

 NORTHWEST AREA TRAILS